aadeshkulkarni/figuringout/README.md

 ```bash
 cd backend
 ```
+- Create a copy of .env.example and name the file `.env`
-- Set up Postgres DATABASE_URL in .env.
+- Set up Postgres DATABASE_URL in .env file.
 You can get a free PostgreSQL connection string from [Aiven.io](https://aiven.io/).
 - Set up Prisma connection pool DATABASE_URL in wrangler.toml file.
 You can get this for free from [Prisma](https://www.prisma.io/data-platform/accelerate).
 - Set up JWT Secret JWT_SECRET in wrangler.toml file.
 This can be any value.
 - Install dependencies using